nvidia-holoscan/holoscan-sdk/docs/examples/byom.md

 This second branch has three operators we haven't yet encountered.

 - **Format Converter**: The input video stream goes through a preprocessing stage to convert the tensors to the appropriate shape/format before being fed into the AI model.
-It is used here to convert the datatype of the image from `uint8` to `float32` and resized to match the model's expectations.<br><br>
+It is used here to convert the datatype of the image from `uint8` to `float32` and resized to match the model's expectations.

 - **Inference**: This operator performs AI inferencing on the input video stream with the provided model.
-It supports inferencing of multiple input video streams and models.<br><br>
+It supports inferencing of multiple input video streams and models.

 - **Segmentation Postprocessor**: This postprocessing stage takes the output of inference, either with the final softmax layer (multiclass) or sigmoid (2-class), and emits a tensor with `uint8` values that contain the highest probability class index.
 The output of the segmentation postprocessor is then fed into the Holoviz visualizer to create the overlay.